top of page

 2021-2023: Partnership project to evaluate the I AM WATER Ocean Guardians workshop youth program

-(graduate student Hannah Bell)
+(graduate student Hannah Eaton)

 • In this partnership project, Hannah is evaluating the outcomes for underserved youth attending the Ocean Guardians Workshop marine and environmental education program.
 This program takes place in Cape Town, South Africa, and is delivered by the I AM WATER Ocean Conservation organization.
 Hannah is working with the organization to develop a survey instrument and evaluate their program over the Spring 2022 and Fall 2022 seasons and help the organization identify opportunities to enhance their program.